RobertLD/RobertLD.github.io/_posts/2024-07-20-Five-Mins-on-Caching-Patterns.md

 1. Read heavy clients will find this performant

 ### Write-back
 A write back cache appears to be an overly fancy way of describing a batch.
-The client constantly writes data to the cache, and it is periodically flushed into the database in a single batch.
+The client constantly writes data to the cache, and it is periodically flushed into the database in a single batch.x